TabeaSonnenschein/CellAutDisp/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License - see the LICENSE.md file for details.